See how a special occasion dish, Flia, is made at a farmhouse in Kosovo. It's labor intensive, different, and special.

-We were invited out to the farmhouse of a sweet Kosovo family who wanted to share with us their special-occasion national dish, Flia (pronounced 'flea' in this part of Kosovo, but my cousin said in the Western part of the country they pronounced it with an 'a' at the end).
+We were invited out to the farmhouse of a sweet Kosovo family who wanted to make us their special-occasion national dish, Flia (pronounced 'flea' in this part of Kosovo, but my cousin said in the Western part of the country they pronounced it with an 'a' at the end).

 Liza (pronounced, 'Leeza') is a Flia master - she started around noon getting the coals ready and by the time we got there around 3:00 pm, she had two lids heaped with coals and had started cooking the two pans of Flia layers.

 Above you see two pans - the pan at the top is cooking with a hot lid placed on top and a few coals underneath.
 The other lid is on the fire heating while the pan at the bottom gets another layer of dough.

 This is repeated many times - we watched Liza labor (and it was a LOT of work) over this for more than an hour.

 The thin dough is made from flour, water, and a milk/yogurt blend (as far as I could understand) and each layer is made in the star pattern, with the following layers filling in the spaces of the previous cooked layers (top right photo in this collage).

-So these are the steps Liza took to make Kosovo's special dish, Flia:
+The steps to make Kosovo's Flia:

-- Gather wood, start fire to make coals
+- Gather wood, start fire to make coals.

-- Make flour dough and yogurt-cheese mixture
+- Make flour dough and yogurt-cheese mixture.

-- Heat pan lids with coals
+- Heat pan lids with coals.

-- Make first star-patterned layer with a spoon
+- Make first star-patterned layer with a spoon.

-- Use a stick to carry the lid from fire to pan with the top of the lid full of coals
+- Use a stick to carry the lid from fire to pan with the top of the lid full of coals.

-- When first layer is cooked, carry lid back to the fire and spread the yogurt-cheese mixture over the layer with a spoon
+- When first layer is cooked, carry lid back to the fire and spread the yogurt-cheese mixture over the layer with a spoon.

-- Carefully spoon on next layer of dough into open spaces from first layer in a star pattern
+- Carefully spoon on next layer of dough into open spaces from first layer in a star pattern.

-- Carry lid back from the fire and cover with the pan with reheated lid to cook
+- Carry lid back from the fire and cover with the pan with reheated lid to cook.

-- Use stick to make sure there are some hot coals underneath the pans as well
+- Use stick to make sure there are some hot coals underneath the pans as well.

 - Repeat again and again, bending, lifting, carrying and spreading, until the huge Flia pan is full to the top and the dough is browned and cooked.